 Our sales and marketing expense primarily supports our direct-to-consumer sales and rental strategy and consists mainly of personnel-related expenses, including wages, bonuses, commissions, benefits, and stock-based compensation for sales, marketing, customer service, rental intake, and clinical service employees.
 It also includes expenses for media and advertising, printing, informational kits, dues and fees, credit card fees, recruiting, training, sales promotional activities, travel and entertainment expenses as well as allocated facilities costs.
-Sales and marketing expense decreased slightly in the three months ended September 30, 2020 as compared to the three months ended September 30, 2019.
-Our average sales representative headcount in the third quarter of 2020 was up approximately 8% compared to the third quarter of 2019, but it was down sequentially from the second quarter of 2020 as attrition outpaced hiring in the period.
-We expect minimal direct-to-consumer sales representative hiring in the fourth quarter of 2020 and plan to focus on sales representative efficiencies, including improved sales representative productivity and lead utilization, while we continue to monitor the impact of the COVID-19 PHE.
-Due to the COVID-19 PHE, we have also reduced and expect to continue to reduce marketing spend.
-However, we still expect an increase in sales and marketing expense in future periods as we continue to invest in our business, including expanding our sales and sales support team, increasing our rental infrastructure, increasing media spend to drive consumer awareness, and rising patient support costs as our patient and customer base increases.
-We also expect increased sales and marketing costs in 2020 and 2021 associated with the expanded launch of the TAV product following the limited launch in December 2019.
+Sales and marketing expense decreased in the three months ended March 31, 2021 as compared to the three months ended March 31, 2020, primarily associated with lower advertising expense.
+Our average direct-to-consumer sales representative headcount in the first quarter of 2021 was down from the first quarter of 2020 as attrition outpaced hiring in the periods, similar to the trends seen in 2020 compared to 2019.
+We expect minimal direct-to-consumer sales representative hiring in the first half of 2021 due to the COVID-19 pandemic and related PHE, and plan to focus on sales representative efficiencies, including improved sales representative productivity and lead utilization, while we continue to monitor the impact of the COVID-19 pandemic and related PHE.
+Due to the COVID-19 pandemic and related PHE, we have also reduced and expect to continue to reduce marketing spend.
+However, we still expect an increase in sales and marketing expense in future periods as we continue to invest in our business, including expanding our sales and sales support team including our physician-based sales team, increasing our rental infrastructure, increasing media spend to drive consumer awareness, and rising patient support costs as our patient and customer base increases.
+We also expect increased sales and marketing costs in the remainder of 2021 associated with the expanded launch of the TAV product following the limited launch in 2020.